Many people have questions about vaccine schedules. This page answers some of the most frequently asked questions about

 - If my child missed getting a vaccine, do they need to start the series over again?

 No. If your child missed a dose of vaccine, they do not need to start the whole series over again.
 Your child can pick up where they left off, regardless of the time that has passed between doses.
 However, it is best to follow the recommended schedule as closely as possible.
 This ensures your child is protected as soon as possible.

 - I can’t remember if my child got a vaccine and have no record.
 Is it safe to repeat vaccines?

 Yes.
 Getting an extra dose of vaccine when an immunization history is unknown is not harmful.
 It is better to ensure protection by getting the vaccine than risk leaving your child unprotected.You may be able to locate your child’s record if you have lost it.
-Click here for tips on locating immunization records.
+Find tips on locating vaccination records.